csh970605/csh970605.github.io/_posts/2023-05-20-Image_Resizing.md

 # What is image scaling?

-In scaling we change the size, but keep the width to height ratio constant.
+In image scaling, we change the size while keeping the width-to-height ratio constant.
 To do image scaling, we can use<br>
 **cv2.resize(image, dsize=None, x_scale, y_scale, interpolation)**<br>
 <br><br><br>